-Lecture 1 Lab 2.25, Units 1.75 Grade or P/NP option This course is an intensive field training to prepare students to be proficient in swiftwater rescue.
+Lecture 1 Lab 2.25, Units 1.75

+This course is an intensive field training to prepare students to be proficient in swiftwater rescue.
 Students will explore the rescue hierarchy of reach, throw, row, go.
 Course topics include hydrology, scene assessment, entrapments, anchors, throw bags, and mechanical advantage.
 This course is compliant with NFPA (National Fire Protection Association) 1670 Operations (Water).